MSc Architecture

 Architecture at KTH

 KTH leads its architectural education and research by combining artistic, design-led, technological and practical aspects of the field.
-We aim to educate qualified consultants and leaders with a capacity to develop the built environment with respect to design, technology, economics, quality, aesthetics and long-term sustainability.
+We aim to educate qualified consultants and leaders with the capacity to develop the built environment with respect to design, technology, economics, quality, aesthetics and long-term sustainability.
 We also constitute a large international study environment recognised for coaching students at an advanced level of studies.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Architecture and Built Environment (at KTH).